Fairblock/docs/docs/learn/TIBE/MPC-IBE_cryptography.md

 # v1 Cryptography

-Fairblock v1 mainly focuses on using Threshold Identity-Based Encryption (tIBE) (aka conditional decryption or witness encryption) for its services as a chain.
-After reading this section you will understand:
+Fairblock v1 mainly focuses on using HE and Threshold Identity-Based Encryption (tIBE) (aka MPC-IBE, conditional decryption or witness encryption) for its services as a chain.
+The reason behind choosing HE and tIBE is high TPS, minimal bandwidth overhead, and high security.
+In this section we'll focus on tIBE:

 1. What is IBE and tIBE
 2. What basic functions are exposed to chains and Apps integrating with Fairblock